 Lower trend in new coronavirus cases raises glimmer of hope in S.Korea

-A downward trend in new coronavirus cases in South Korea raised hope on Tuesday that Asia's biggest outbreak outside China may be slowing, but officials urged vigilance with new clusters of infections emerging in a call centre and a dance class.
+A downward trend in new coronavirus cases in South Korea raised hope on Tuesday that Asia's biggest outbreak outside China may be slowing, but officials urged vigilance with new clusters of infections emerging from a call center and a dance class.
 The Korea Centers for Disease Control and Prevention (KCDC) reported 35 new coronavirus cases, down from a peak of 909 on Feb.
-29. The new figures brought the national tally to 7,513, while the death toll rose by three to 54.
+29. The new figures brought the national tally to 7,513, while the death toll rose by eight to 59.

-"We need to pay attention to crowded workplaces including call centres.
+"We need to pay attention to crowded workplaces including call centers.
 The cooperation of business owners is essential as they shouldn't let employees come in if they show symptoms like fever."
-More than 90% of South Korea's cases have been in the southeastern city of Daegu, where the church at the centre of the outbreak is based, and the nearby province of North Gyeongsang.
+More than 90% of South Korea's cases have been in the southeastern city of Daegu, where the church at the center of the outbreak is based, and the nearby province of North Gyeongsang.

-But alarm has been raised in the capital, Seoul, with the new cases there linked to the call-centre, operated by an insurance company.
-Authorities are investigating in the cluster and say more infections are likely among the 200 people packed into the floor where the call-centre is located.
+But the alarm has been raised in the capital, Seoul, with the new cases there linked to the call-center, operated by an insurance company.
+Authorities are investigating in the cluster and say more infections are likely among the 200 people packed into the floor where the call-center is located.
 They are being tested.

-Seoul's mayor, Park Won-soon, told a briefing the call-centre outbreak was the capital's largest.
-"We will urgently check companies where many people work in the same space like call centres," Park said.
+Seoul's mayor, Park Won-soon, told a briefing the call-center outbreak was the capital's largest.
+"We will urgently check companies where many people work in the same space like call centers," Park said.

 More than 90 out of 102 cases in the central province of South Chungcheong have been traced to a Zumba dance class.
 Among the infections linked to the class were three government officials, including one from the health ministry, triggering extensive disinfection efforts at the buildings where they work.